mdn/content/files/en-us/learn_web_development/core/accessibility/html/index.md

 In this case, we are not using the `alt` attribute at all — instead, we have presented our description of the image as a regular text paragraph, given it an `id`, and then used the `aria-labelledby` attribute to refer to that `id`, which causes screen readers to use that paragraph as the alt text/label for that image.
 This is especially useful if you want to use the same text as a label for multiple images — something that isn't possible with `alt`.

 > **Note:** [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) is part of the [WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/) spec, which allows developers to add in extra semantics to their markup to improve screen reader accessibility where needed.
-To learn more about how it works, read our [WAI-ARIA Basics](/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) article.

 ### Figures and figure captions